 13.10 On the day of the survey, the transfer areas were clear allowing wheelchair users the appropriate transferring techniques in which an accessible WC is designed to provide.
+Some of the accessible changing or shower rooms had transfer sides obstructed but most facilities are intended to be used by pupils with staff support.
 Accessible WCs must be regularly inspected in order to maintain the transfer zone alongside the WC free of obstructions.
 Bins and other items can prevent wheelchair users from approaching and transferring.
 It is vitally important and is strongly recommended that a management procedure be implemented to ensure that accessible WC facilities are always kept clear.
-N ,, , This will enable wheelchair users to adopt the many transfer techniques available to them in which an accessible WC is designed to provide.
-Without a free transfer area, a wheelchair user is highly unlikely to be able to use a facility.
+This will enable wheelchair users to adopt the many transfer techniques available to them in which an accessible WC is designed to provide.
+Without a free transfer area, a wheelchair user is highly unlikely to be able to use a facility. Ν ------- --- --- --- --

-PRIO CITY C 1.3 Pathways approaching the school appear to be narrow at less than 1800mm wide.
+PRIORITY c 1.3 Pathways approaching the school appear to be narrow at less than 1800mm wide.
 The minimum surface width of an access route should be at least 1800 mm for general routes but a width of 2000 mm is preferable to accommodate larger electric mobility scooters.
 If it is necessary to allow narrowing of the access route, the restricted width should be at least 1200 mm and should extend for not more than 2m in length.
 Measures should be taken to prevent narrowing being a hazard.
 Any feature which could constitute a hazard should wherever possible not project into or be located within an access route.
 Site management should contact the Highways Department of the relevant authority (i.e. Bradford Council) to ensure suitable access routes to the centre are provided during any future works in the area.
 N/ST

 1.5 There is a lack of on street signage on approach to the site.
 Signage for Phoenix Primary School is faded and hard to identify on approach.
 Signage should be refreshed to provide clear and easily identifiable navigation of the routes leading to the main entrances.
 Directional signs should specifically identify routes that are accessible and step-free, and should give as much information as possible to assist people in planning and navigating their route, including distances and gradients where appropriate.
 BS8300 recommends that orientation and way-finding should be planned to ensure that the arrangement of any building and its entrances on a site enable people to navigate and orientate themselves easily.
 The ease of orientation in and way-finding through an area is determined by its inherent legibility supported by information systems and signage.
 Way-finding should use spatial, physical and environmental clues to help people plan and navigate moving from one place to another.
-Appropriate way-finding clues should be incorporated which could include, but are not limited to: graphic communication, for example: • signs, information, maps and directories; tactile communication, for example: • embossed signage, Braille signage, tactile paving, changes in level and kerb upstands, tapping rails; M ----- --- -- --- --
+Appropriate way- finding clues should be incorporated which could include, but are not limited to: graphic communication, for example: • signs, information, maps and directories; tactile communication, for example: • embossed signage, Braille signage, tactile paving, changes in level and kerb upstands, tapping rails; М ----- --- -- --- --